vitessio/website/content/en/docs/21.0/user-guides/configuration-advanced/authorization.md

    VTTablet to reload the ACL config file from disk by sending a SIGHUP signal to your VTTablet process.

-## Warning regarding ACL reloading
+## Warning Regarding ACL Reloading

 If you choose to reload the ACL config manually or on an interval, and you are using the `-enforce-tableacl-config` option, your VTTablet